publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 2.2.3 - 3 Apr 2020 =
+* Fixed : Classic Editor - Category and Post Tag revisions were not applied

 = 2.2.2 - 2 Apr 2020 =
 * Feature : Option to disable revision preview links for non-Administrators (to work around themes that force a 404 Not Found response)
 * Fixed : Inline styles were stripped or modifield on scheduled revision publication